 singles in section above).
 As a result, in order to participate in the online housing selection process students will need to have a roommate.
 If you don’t

-have a roommate, you may come to the Office of Residence Life and pick up a "Roommate Search Sheet" PRIOR to housing selection.
+have a roommate, you may come to the Office of Residential & First-Year Programs and pick up a "Roommate Search Sheet" PRIOR to housing selection.
 The purpose of this form is to enable students to pair up with compatible students who are also searching for a roommate or roommates.
 The "Roommate Search Sheet" should be returned to the

-Office of Residence Life promptly so that students looking for a roommate can review submitted forms.
-Residence Life will not use these forms to pair students
+Office of Residential & First-Year Programs promptly so that students looking for a roommate can review submitted forms.
+Residential & First-Year Programs will not use these forms to pair students

 together.
 The pairing process is done by students themselves as they review submitted forms and contact potential roommates.
 Students who do not secure housing